-Reach Out and Read prepares America's youngest children to
+Reach Out and Read gives young children a foundation for success

 The Reach Out and Read Model